GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 ### A running Gluu Casa installation

-Once you are up and running with a Gluu Server VM proceed to [install Gluu Casa](../administration/installation.md).
-Ensure you can log in to Casa when finished.
+Once you are up and running with a Gluu Server VM, ensure you can log in to Casa when finished, eg. `https://<host>/casa`.

 #### Change file check period